-Product liability can typically be based on 1 or more of 4 different theories:
+Product liability cases are typically based on 1 or more of 4 different theories: